lagom/lagom/docs/manual/scala/guide/cluster/MigratingToAkkaPersistenceTyped.md

 With the support for Akka Persistence Typed in Lagom it is possible to migrate existing code from Lagom Persistence (classic) to Akka Persistence Typed.
 There's a few steps to consider and limitations to keep existing data still accessible.

+> NOTE: the only limitation when migratin from from Lagom Persistence (classic) to Akka Persistence Typed is that a full cluster shutdown is required.
+Even though all durable data is compatible, Lagom Persistence (classic) and Akka Persistence Typed can't coexist.

 ## Migrating the model

 ???